 • plan: means a document containing material for the conservation of soil and water resources of a unit or group of units of land.
 See Virginia Code 62.1-44.15:51

-• VESCP: means a program approved by the Board that has been established by a VESCP authority for the effective control of soil erosion, sediment deposition, and nonagricultural runoff associated with a land-disturbing activity to prevent the unreasonable degradation of properties, stream channels, waters, and other natural resources and shall include such items where applicable as local ordinances, rules, permit requirements, annual standards and specifications, policies and guidelines, technical materials, and requirements for plan review, inspection, enforcement where authorized in this article, and evaluation consistent with the requirements of this article and its associated regulations.
+• VESCP: means a program approved by the Board that has been established by a VESCP authority for the effective control of soil erosion, sediment deposition, and nonagricultural runoff associated with a land-disturbing activity to prevent the unreasonable degradation of properties, stream channels, waters, and other natural resources and shall include such items where applicable as local ordinances, rules, policies and guidelines, technical materials, and requirements for plan review, inspection, and evaluation consistent with the requirements of this article.
 See Virginia Code 62.1-44.15:51

-• VESCP authority: means an authority approved by the Board to operate a Virginia Erosion and Sediment Control Program.
+• VESCP authority: means a locality approved by the Board to operate a Virginia Erosion and Sediment Control Program.
 See Virginia Code 62.1-44.15:51

 • Wetlands: means those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 See Virginia Code 62.1-44.3